-The New Yorker staff writer; author of Green Metropolis and The Conundrum
+The New Yorker staff writer and author of Green Metropolis and Volume Control

 About David Owen